Create a plan for current customizations during upgrade to SharePoint 2013

 ||Rework to use FQL syntax and KQL syntax.

-Custom search solutions in SharePoint 2013 do not support SQL syntax.
+Custom search solutions in SharePoint 2013 don't support SQL syntax.
 Search in SharePoint 2013 supports FQL syntax and KQL syntax for custom search solutions.
-You cannot use SQL syntax in custom search solutions using any technologies.
+You can't use SQL syntax in custom search solutions using any technologies.
 This includes the query server object model, the client object model, and the Search REST service.
-Custom search solutions that use SQL syntax with the index server object model and the Query web service that were created in SharePoint Server 2010 will not work when you upgrade them to SharePoint 2013.
+Custom search solutions that use SQL syntax with the index server object model and the Query web service that were created in SharePoint Server 2010 won't work when you upgrade them to SharePoint 2013.
 Queries submitted via these applications will return an error.
 For more information about how to use FQL syntax and KQL syntax, see Keyword Query Language (KQL) syntax reference and FAST Query Language (FQL) syntax reference.

-While you are reviewing customizations in your environment, you should also make sure that the environment is not using any features or elements that are deprecated.
-For example, Web Analytics from SharePoint 2010 Products are not available in SharePoint 2013 and you should turn them off before upgrading.
-Also, SQL Server Search queries are not available in SharePoint 2013.
+While you're reviewing customizations in your environment, you should also make sure that the environment isn't using any features or elements that are deprecated.
+For example, Web Analytics from SharePoint 2010 Products aren't available in SharePoint 2013 and you should turn them off before upgrading.
+Also, SQL Server Search queries aren't available in SharePoint 2013.
 For more information, see Changes from SharePoint 2010 to SharePoint 2013.

 Some methods of deploying customizations might require additional steps in SharePoint 2013.
 The following table lists issues that you might encounter for specific methods of deploying customizations.